jeffh/Hydrant/docs/source/mapper_reference.rst

     HYDMapStringToDate(NSDateFormatter *dateFormatter)
     HYDMapStringToDate(id<HYDMapper> innerMapper, NSString *formatString);
     HYDMapStringToDate(id<HYDMapper> innerMapper, NSDateFormatter *dateFormatter)
+    HYDMapStringToAnyDate();
+    HYDMapStringToAnyDate(id<HYDMapper> innerMapper);

 Either you can provide date format string (or use one of Hydrant's :ref:`DateFormatConstants`) or use a customized ``NSDateFormatter`` instance.

+``HYDMapStringToAnyDate`` attempts to parse the given string as any of the dates specified in :ref:`DateFormatConstants`.
+Unsurprisingly, the mapper that the function produces will have unreliable results when reversing.

 The reverse of this mapper is :ref:`HYDMapDateToString`.